guaix-ucm/pymilia/README.txt

 Cython (http://cython.org/), a C wrapping library.

 This package is distributed under GPL , either version 3 of the License, or (at your option) any later version.
-See the file COPYING for details.
+See the file LICENSE.txt for details.

 Maintainer: sergiopr@astrax.fis.ucm.es
 Webpage: https://halmax.fis.ucm.es/projects/milia/wiki